filswan/multi-chain-storage/README.md

 ## Configuration

 ### config.toml
-#### admin_wallet_on_polygon

-The wallet address used to execute contract methods on the polygon network and pay for gas
+- **admin_wallet_on_polygon**: The wallet address used to execute contract methods on the polygon network and pay for gas

-#### swan_payment_address_on_polygon

-The contract address of the swan payment gateway, used for lock and unlock user fees on polygon
+- **swan_payment_address_on_polygon**: The contract address of the swan payment gateway, used for lock and unlock user fees on polygon

-#### file_coin_wallet

-The wallet address of the user's paying for storage file to the filecoin network
+- **file_coin_wallet**: The wallet address of the user's paying for storage file to the filecoin network

 #### [lotus]